 But man’s primary focus on eternity naturally (and thus inevitably) weakens as life on earth becomes physically enjoyable.
 The embodiment of this is seen in none other than the American Declaration of Independence which enshrines “Life, Liberty and the pursuit of Happiness” as unalienable rights from our Creator.

-Although these rights are not found much less guaranteed by our Creator in the New Testament (which interestingly did not condemn the institution of slavery as it existed at that time), Americans see them as God-given rights.
-In the Old Testament we indeed see promises of material prosperity and blessing for obedient Israel.
+Although these rights are not found much less guaranteed by our Creator in the New Testament (which interestingly did not even condemn the abominable institution of slavery as it existed at that time), Americans see them as God-given rights.
+In the Old Testament we do indeed see promises of material prosperity and blessing for obedient Israel.
 However, the Old Testament is but a shadow already fulfilled by the New Testament which promises far greater spiritual and eternal blessing for the followers of the Messiah Jesus Christ.

 Of course God has and will bless some of his children with material blessings.
 But such earthly blessing is not to be seen primarily as a means by which we can enjoy life here on earth, but rather to be used to lay up treasure in heaven for the age to come.